Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 This year, instead of striving for more, consider embracing less.
 By simplifying your mind, schedule, and priorities, you can create space for what truly matters.
 If you need support on your journey, I’m here to help.
 Visit www.turninginwardllc.com to explore more resources or schedule a session.
 Here’s to a lighter, brighter 2025!

 At Turning Inward Counseling, I’m here to support adults across Ohio on their journey toward well-being.
 My approach is Person-Centered, and I offer tools like Cognitive Behavioral Therapy, Solution-Focused Therapy, Strengths-Based and Positive Psychology to help you navigate life’s challenges.
-I accept a variety of insurance plans and offer a sliding scale for out-of-pocket clients (starting at $85), so help is within reach.
+I offer a sliding scale starting at $85, so help is within reach.
+HSA/FSA accepted.

 I wish you a healthy New Year and look forward to seeing you when the time is right for you.
 Until then….